The origin of Marriage

 - 2003 Merriam-Webster (1) “The state of being united to a person of the opposite sex as husband or wife in a consensual and contractual relationship recognized by law (2) the state of being united to a person of the same sex in a relationship like that of a traditional marriage.

-Marriage is God’s gift to humans.
+Marriage is God’s gift.
 It was given to complete what was lacking in man by providing a complimentary female companionship for the first man (“The Lord God said, “It is not good for the man to be alone.
 I will make a helper suitable for him.”
 Genesis 2:18).

 As originally designed, marriage is meant to be an exclusive (leaving) and permanent (cleaving/be united), one-flesh relationship.
 “For this reason a man will leave his father and mother and be united to his wife, and they will become one flesh” (Genesis 2:24-25).
 We must bring marriage back under God (as the one who gave us the relationship) if ever we hope to turn the tide in support of marriage.
 This is where it all began.
 It is where we must begin.